 River and stream environments are badly harmed by fertilizer or wastewater carrying organic matter from livestock.
 Agricultural animals excrete 130 times more than the whole human population of America.

 And, because industrial farms lack sewage and waste treatment facilities like towns, this excessive amount of waste pollutes the natural water, destroys topsoil, and pollutes the air.

 Industrial farming contaminants, such as nitrogen, phosphate, and antibiotics, inflict significant harm to marine and humankind as they enter the rivers.

 Algal blooms are a specific matter of concern today, as they clog upstreams, deplete oxygen, and kill indigenous fish and wildlife.

 Livestock feces in massive quantities may wreak havoc on streams and the ecosystem around them.
 During the late 1990s, the world generated more than 2 billion tons of livestock feces.
 Considering a nitrogen level of 5%, this compares to 100 million tons of nitrogen entering our water supply.

 2. The Relation Between Meat and Environment

-The manufacture of red meat has a significant influence on practically every element of the ecosystem.
+The manufacture of red meat has a significant influence on practically every ecosystem element.
 Among the most critical and urgent issues is the production of greenhouse gases.
 And our world is heating quicker than anyone predicted.